Redirects that do not work due to PHP variables

 Spot the difference in the subfolder rule.
 You must add the current path to the new rule.
 Now it works again.
 If you remember this, you can go replicating rewrite rules all over the place.

 In short, mod_rewrite allows you to send browsers from anywhere to anywhere.
-You can create rules based not simply on the requested URL, but also on such things as IP address, browser agent (send old browsers to different pages, for instance), and even the time of day; the possibilities are practically limitless.
+Moreover, you can create rules based not simply on the requested URL but also on IP address, browser agent (send old browsers to different pages, for instance), and even the time of day; the possibilities are practically limitless.

-The ins and outs of mod_rewrite syntax are topic for a much longer document than this, and, if you fancy experimenting with more advanced rewriting rules, I urge you to check out the apache documentation.
-If you are running some *nix operating system, (in fact, if you have apache installed on any operating system), there will likely be a copy of the apache manual on your own machine.
+The ins and outs of mod_rewrite syntax are topics for a much longer document than this, and if you fancy experimenting with more advanced rewriting rules, I urge you to check out the apache documentation.
+If you are running some *nix operating system (in fact, if you have apache installed on any operating system), there will likely be a copy of the apache manual on your own machine.
 Check out these excellent mod_rewriting guides for the juicy syntax bits.